 Messi scores two more as Miami win 4-1 at New England

-Lionel Messi continued his rich vein of scoring in MLS, scoring twice as league leaders Inter Miami came from behind for a 4-1 win at the New England Revolution on Saturday.
+Lionel Messi continued his rich vein of scoring in MLS, finding the target twice as league leaders Inter Miami came from behind for a 4-1 win at the New England Revolution on Saturday.

 With his brace Messi, the top scorer in MLS, took his tally to nine goals from seven appearances this season.